Starwood buys 23K rentals from Sam Zell for $5.4B

 Barry Sternlicht’s Starwood Capital paid Sam Zell’s Equity Residential $5.4 billion for a massive portfolio of suburban rental units in cities throughout the country, the second multi-billion-dollar deal in the last week.

-The 23,300-unit portfolio, about a quarter of Equity’s holdings, mostly consists of apartments in low- and mid-rise buildings in suburban markets around South Florida, Denver, Seattle, Washington, D.C., and in Southern California.
+The 23,300-unit portfolio, about a quarter of Equity’s holdings, mostly consists of apartments in low- and mid-rise buildings in suburban markets around Denver, Seattle, Washington, D.C., and in South Florida and Southern California.

 Starwood is paying approximately $230,600 per unit, which represents a capitalization rate of 5.5 percent, about on par with recent deals, the Wall Street Journal Reported.